 SHAG ISLAND CRUISING YACHT CLUB RENDEZVOUS 2013

 “The SICYC Rendezvous have been running annually in August for a number of years now starting in 2009 but this was to be my first one.
-I had been invited by friends to stay on their beautiful Dufour "Mystique" for the event and how could you say "No" to an opportunity like that.
 So, having packed enough clothes for a month including jumpers, tracksuit pants, socks and the like, I headed off to Tullamarine Airport to leave a cold, blustery winter’s day in Melbourne for Hamilton Island.

 On arriving at Hamilton Island I had to quickly divest myself of a jumper and undo shirt buttons to try and get comfortable, yes sweat was already running in that wonderful tropical sunshine.
 Onto the ferry and half an hour later I was at Abel Point Marina.
 It had been eleven years since I had last sailed into Abel Point and the changes were already obvious.

 At Montes all of the accommodation had been booked out months ago and folk had settled in.
-More hugs and kisses all round with a real sense of excitement in the air.
+Hugs and kisses all round with a real sense of excitement in the air.
 Already it was clear to me that this was something special, there was a feeling of community with genuine warmth in the greetings and multiple conversations erupting constantly.
 Like the movie says, “Build it and they will come!”
 Already there were people from all over Australia there as well as from overseas but the locals clearly shared ownership and they were busy erecting marquees, building stages and dance floors and bringing in seating.
-Others were off servicing and registering a barge that was to be taken to Shag Island for other activities.
-Yep, this was going to be something big.